West New Guinea dispute: Local Indonesian nationalist movement

 In 1944, Jan van Eechoud set up a school for bureaucrats in Hollandia (now Jayapura).
 One early headmaster of the school was Soegoro Atmoprasojo, an Indonesian nationalist graduate of Taman Siswa and former Boven-Digoel prisoners who fled to Australia after Japanese occupation, he later on tried to revolt on 31 December 1945 which failed.
 Many of these school early graduates and former associates of Soegoro would go on to found Indonesian independence movement in Western New Guinea, while some also go on to support Dutch authorities and pursue Papuan independence.
 The news of Indonesian independence proclamation arrived in New Guinea primarily through shipping laborers associated with Sea Transport Union of Indonesia (Sarpelindo), who were working for ships under the flag of Australian and Dutch.
 This led to the formation of the Committee on Indonesian Independence (KIM) in Abepura (currently in Jayapura) in October 1946.
-Originally it was led by Dr. J.A.
+Originally it was led by J.A.
 Gerungan, a woman doctor who at that time led a hospital in Abepura-Hollandia.
 In December 1946, the leadership of KIM Jayapura changed to be led by Martin Indey, a former colonial police who were former prison guard of Soegoro.
 His deputy was Corinus Krey while the secretary is Petrus Walebong.
 KIM was one of the first Indonesian nationalist groups in New Guinea, whose members were mostly former associates of Soegoro.
-Simultaneously another separate Indonesian nationalist movement in New Guinea formed when Dr. G.S.S.J.
+Simultaneously another separate Indonesian nationalist movement in New Guinea formed when G.S.S.J.
 Ratulangie, was exiled at Serui, along with his six staff by NICA on 5 July 1946.
-In this exile he met with Silas Papare, on 29 November 1946, an organization called Indonesian Irian Independence Party (PKII) was formed.
-PKII was led by Silas Papare, alongside Alwi Rahman as chiefs, Ari Kamarea, Andreas Samberi as Secretary, and Thung Tjieng Ek as Treasurer.
-A year later, on 17 August 1947, Silas Papare and former students of Soegoro, including Albert Karubuy, Marthen Indey, Johans Ariks, Lodewijk Mandatjan, Barent Mandatjan, Samuel Damianus Kawab, Franz Joseph Djohari and their supporters would held a red and white flag-raising ceremony to commemorate the Indonesian independence day.
+In this exile he met with Silas Papare, who was also exiled there due to his participation in Soegoro's revolt on 31 December 1945.
+This meeting resulted in the formation of an organization called Indonesian Irian Independence Party (PKII) on 29 November 1946.
+PKII was led by Silas Papare, alongside Alwi Rahman as chiefs, Ari Kamarea, Andarias Samberi as secretaries, and Thung Tjing Ek as treasurer.
+A year later, on 17 August 1947, Silas Papare and former students of Soegoro, including Albert Karubuy, Marthen Indey, Johans Ariks, Lodewijk Mandatjan, Barent Mandatjan, Semuel Damianus Kawab, Franz Joseph Djohari and their supporters would held a red and white flag-raising ceremony to commemorate the Indonesian independence day.